Ankr-network/ankr-docs/docs/build-blockchain/get-started/ankr-protocol/about-ankr-protocol/use-cases/enterprise-dev-teams.md

 ### _**02 Ensure private transactions for you and your customers**_

-Create your own private API connections to ensure important transactions can be conducted without risk of front running.&#x20;
+Create your own private API connections to ensure important transactions can be conducted without risk of front running.